syed-shahjahan/sfcc_boilerplate_code/README.md

 Find the release notes in CHANGELOG.md file.

 ## 🧩 Snippets
-Below is a list of all available snippets and the keywords of each one.
+Below are the list of few snippets and the keywords of each one.

 ### 🧩 Controller Snippets